What is a 1099 form and do I need to file one?

 • e-File them through QuickBooks Online.

 • Order printable 1099 forms from an office supply store or free carbon-copy 1099 forms from the IRS, fill them in and mail them out.
-(If you need to file more than 250, you’re required to e-file.)
+(If you need to file 10 or more “information returns” [1099 plus W-2, etc], you’re required to e-file.)

 We hope that this was just enough information to get you over the hurdle to filing 1099 forms for your business or non-profit!